Sewing machine maintenance: everything you need to know!

 Invest in these valuable allies:

-• Premium Needle Kit (change them 2x more often than before)
+• Premium needle kit (change them twice as often as before)

 • Long-lasting synthetic oil for sensitive mechanisms

 These accessories reduce wear on moving parts by up to 40%.
-Also consider anti-vibration mats for older machines.
+Also consider the anti-vibration mat for older machines.
 Your downstairs neighbor will thank you.

-Create your home dashboard with this key information:
+Create your home dashboard with these key infos:

 • Cumulative sewing hours